Software companies that transformed into hardware companies and vice versa

 Lego, Netflix and other examples of cross-innovation

-Lego is an example of how a traditional hardware company (physical toys) has opted for digitalization to reinvent itself.
-Through collaborative platforms, apps, and video games, Lego has achieved more dynamic and personalized interactions with its customers.
+Lego is an example of how a traditional hardware (physical toy) company has embraced digitalization to reinvent itself.
+Through collaborative platforms, apps, and video games, Lego has achieved a more dynamic and personalized interaction with its customers.

 Similarly, Netflix began as a software distribution platform and later produced its own series and films, in addition to experimenting with devices and technologies for home entertainment.